-Adoption by a stepparent, making stepparent adoption the most common form of all adoptions.
-But, just because the process is common doesn't mean it is uncomplicated.
-If you are seeking an Oklahoma stepparent adoption, Worden & Carbitcher is ready to help walk you through the process.
+Adoption by a stepparent is the most common form of adoption.
+Just because the process is common doesn't mean it is uncomplicated.
+If you are seeking an Oklahoma stepparent adoption, our team is ready to help walk you through the process.

 Termination of Parental Rights through Court Order

 The termination of parental rights requires a court hearing, and it is strongly recommended that you have legal counsel to represent you.

 Final Orders in an Oklahoma Stepparent Adoption

 When every requirement is met, the court will set a final hearing in which your attorney will ask you a series of formal questions regarding the adoption.
 At that hearing, the judge will sign the final order that formally grants you the rights of a parent.

 Under Oklahoma law, the adoption of a stepchild confers onto the stepparent all the rights and responsibilities of a birth parent - you will have the same rights under the law as if you were the child's natural parent.
 In addition to the rights regarding custody and parental decision-making that a stepparent will gain, there is also a financial responsibility that attaches as well.

 As an adoptive stepparent, you will be charged with providing for the child's emotional, mental, physical, social, educational, and financial needs.
 The child will also inherit from you as if they were your own natural child.

 To change your child's surname and amend an Oklahoma birth certificate, the final adoption decree must reflect the name change.
 Once the Oklahoma State Department of Health

 receives a copy of the final decree, they will make the necessary changes to state records.
 This process is usually short and simple.